Thunder Sounds

 Understanding this truth is to apprehend why males tend to be task-oriented and find identity in what they do, and females tend to be relationally-oriented and find identity in how they are connected to other people.
 Ask a man about his life and he’ll tell you about what he does or what he plans to do.
 Ask a woman about her life and she’ll tell you about the people in her life.
 A simplistic generalization, I know, but it certainly jives with my experience of people throughout my life.

 This difference between the sexes is deep-rooted.
 It goes back to the purpose of God in creating us, and persists despite the flaws pervading our being since the Fall.
-Regardless of what we may say about gender differences in our politically correct affectedness, the difference is genetic, biological, and defeats our best efforts to erase it by social posturing.
+Regardless of what we may say about gender differences in our politically correct affectedness, the difference is genetic, biological, and defeats our best efforts to erase it by social posturing or even surgery.
 Even something as mundane as video game preferences betray our innate differences: female players prefer The Sims and male players prefer Grand Theft Auto.

 Since the curse, Adam and Eve and all that have followed after, are frustrated in their innate created purposes.
 Together in frustration, but distinctly so from each other, men and women live and die in an irreparably broken environment.
 Man was struck in body and in what he did: now all that he was purposed to do fights against his doing of it and then he dies.
 Woman was struck by death too and with increased difficulty in childbirth, as well as how she related to man.
 Instead of a mutually caring, egalitarian relationship, she is objectified by man, frustrated by subservience to him and then she dies.